 Hails from: UK

-Narrated with arch charm by Juliet Stevenson and featuring idiosyncratic, almost Pushing Daisies-like aesthetics (not to mention the occasional break from reality), Queens of Mystery is one of Acorn’s most tonally specific Originals to date.
+Narrated with arch charm by Juliet Stevenson and featuring idiosyncratic, almost Pushing Daisies-like aesthetics (a comparison only helped by the occasional break from reality), Queens of Mystery is one of Acorn’s most tonally specific Originals to date.
 As much a family mystery as it is a “case of the week” procedural, Queens stars Olivia Vinall as Matilda Stone, a taciturn young detective sergeant who has recently taken a job back in her picturebook hometown, where, it just so happens, Cat, Jane and Beth Stone (Julie Graham, Siobhan Redmond, and Sarah Woodward, respectively), the three sharp-as-a-stiletto crime writer aunts who raised Olivia after her mother’s mysterious disappearance when she was young, still live.
 While Queens’ first season is tragically brief (just three 2-part mysteries long), what time it has it uses well, each mystery giving space, while Matilda and her constabulary colleagues go about their investigations, for the backstories of Matilda’s aunts to be teased out one at a time.
 We want you to watch the whole season, of course, but if you only have time for one, make it “Death by Vinyl,” which uses the reunion album of a fictional all-girl rock band, Volcanic Youth, to better get to know ex-rocker, bisexual graphic novelist Aunt Cat (Graham).
 Bonus?
-“Death by Vinyl” features a couple killer original songs (“Strangled” and “Death by Vinyl”) commissioned especially for the episode.
+“Death by Vinyl” features a couple of killer original songs—“Strangled” and “Death by Vinyl”—commissioned especially for the episode.
 Double bonus?
 The recording studio the band gets terrorized in is set in Britain’s coolest piece of hidden architecture.
 We mean, nothing is perfect, but in terms of modern takes on the cozy British mystery?
 Queens of Mystery comes pretty dang close.

 Alexis Gunderson is a TV critic and audiobibliophile.
 She can be found @AlexisKG.